Rajeshkumar1234/M3_Wiper_Control_System/5_Report/README.md

 <h2>OBJECTIVES:</h2>

 * To design and implement a new mechanism to cover the area of automobile's windshield.
-* The purpose of the wiper system is to clean the windshield effectively to provide clear vision for the driver.
-* The system contains a microcontroller that takes input signals from the sensor and controls the operation.

 <h1>4W's AND 1H:</h1>

 <h2>WHAT:</h2>

 * The windshield wiper sontrol system consists of wipers and wiper arms

-<h2>WHEN:</h2>

-* It can be used when there is rainfall, cleaning the winshield after a long time, dusty conditions etc.

-<h2>WHERE:</h2>

-* It is used to remove water, dirt, dust, smoke, fog, mist etc.

 <h2>WHO:</h2>